SimonRmblt/B-DOP-200-chocolatine/README.md

 ### Warning

 Make sure you have a Makefile with the correct tasks and that you change the binary names in the chocolatine.yml file!
+Also make sure you put the correct repository for the mirror push task.